-The safety and well-being of students, faculty and staff who are involved with or participating in NU study abroad programs is of the highest importance, and all reasonable actions will be taken to manage risks and respond to emergencies while acknowledging that no single plan can address all contingencies.
-The university recognizes the importance of establishing, in advance, policies and procedures to guide the University's response to crises affecting participants abroad.
+The safety and well-being of students, faculty and staff who are participating in university-sponsored travel is of the highest importance.
+All reasonable actions will be taken to manage risks and respond to emergencies, while acknowledging that no single plan can address all contingencies.
+The University recognizes the importance of establishing, in advance, policies and procedures to guide the University's response to crises affecting international travelers.

-As emergencies can occur at any time, the Northwestern University Police Department is prepared to accept calls involving international emergencies at (847) 491-3456.
-The duty officer will collect information then pass the information on to the most appropriate individual to response to the situation.
+As emergencies abroad can occur at any time, the Northwestern University Police Department (NUPD) is prepared to accept calls involving international emergencies at (847) 491-3456.
+The duty officer will collect information, then pass the information on to the most appropriate individual to respond to the situation.
 Medical emergencies are responded to in collaboration with HTH Worldwide.
-Security evacuations, if necessary, would be managed in collaboration with HTH Worldwide and Drum Cussac.
-(See Emergencies to report a medical or security incident abroad).
-International SOS provides travel assistance for issues such as lost passport and itinerary changes.
+Security evacuations, if necessary, would be managed in collaboration with HTH Worldwide and Drum Cussac (See Emergencies to report a medical or security incident abroad).

-The staff of the Study Abroad Office, International Program Development and Global Engagement Studies Institute also regularly and responsbily monitor safety issues in each of our program locations.
-The University Study Abroad Committee (USAC) undertakes regular reviews of all study abroad programs in which safety, security, and overall quality are measured.
+Furthermore, staff members in the Study Abroad Office, International Program Development and Global Engagement Studies Institute also regularly and responsbily monitor safety issues in each of Northwestern's undergraduate study abroad program locations.
+The faculty-led University Study Abroad Committee (USAC) also undertakes regular reviews of all study abroad progrmas in which safety, security and overall quality are measured.

-- Study abroad programs that intend to operate in locations of heightened risk (including many developing countries or countries with U.S. Department of State Travel Warnings) in compliance with the Undergraduate Travel Policy are evaluated by an independent committee, which reports to the Provost.
-The Study Abroad Risk Assessment Committee (SARAC) is headed by the Associate Director for International Safety and Security.
-The committee is responsible for evaluating the safety of programs and sites in areas of potential, heightened risk, and has the ability to recommend program revision or cancelation to address safety and security concerns.
+Study abroad program that intend to operate in locations of heightened risk (such as those under U.S. Department of State Travel Warnings) must do so in compliance with the Undergraduate International Travel Policy.
+The International Risk Assessment Committee (IRAC) is chaired by the Director of OGSS and charged with evaluating the safety of programs and sites in areas of potential heightened risk, and have the ability to recommend program revision or cancellation to address safety and security concerns.
 Such policies apply to non-credit/non-study abroad undergraduate international travelers as well.

 All University-sponsored undergraduate travelers, including study abroad participants, are required to participate in some type of pre-departure orientation that stresses safety issues and understanding cultural differences.
 Most programs also provide a country-specific orientation and/or additional print or web-based materials in which safety precautions are outlined.